meghanharrington/meghanharrington.github.io/index.md

 <img src="wbfinal.png" alt="drawing" width="750"/>

-Over all our data, we modelled the different topics discussed in all the quotes to see what are **the major concerns and debates around the LGBTQ+ community.** In order to obtain these topics, we used an unsupervised topic modeling algorithm called Latent Dirichlet Allocation.
+Over all our data, we modelled the different topics discussed to examine **the major concerns and debates around the LGBTQ+ community.** In order to obtain these topics, we used an unsupervised topic modeling algorithm called Latent Dirichlet Allocation.
 Given a number of topics to detect, this algorithm provides us with collections of words that can be interpreted as topics.
 We found that the best results revealed **7 distinct topics**.

 - The first one, in **blue**, represents the different sorts of **discrimination: by race, gender and sexual orientation.** The term **'pay'** comes up, as lots of studies have shown that there is a gap between mens' and womens' salaries, as well as between black people and white people, and gay and heterosexual people.
 A study has shown that the gender pay gap is also present among gay people:  according to the Williams Institute, **women in same-sex couples have a median personal income of $38,000** compared to **$47,000 for men in same-sex couples**.
 Indeed, the different sorts of discrimination tend to cross over, it is called **intersectionality.** It explains why the other kinds of discriminations are also present in our data as it is all very linked together.

 - The **red** topic is centered on **diversity in schools**.
-There have been lots of stories of LGBTQ+ teenagers that **don't feel safe or accepted in their schools.** For example, some transgender students are still called by their teacher by their dead names or wrong pronouns.
+There have been lots of stories of LGBTQ+ teenagers that **don't feel safe or accepted in their schools.** For example, some teachers still call transgender students by their dead names or wrong pronouns.
 It has brought up the debate of tolerance and acceptance in schools and universities.

 - For the **purple** topic, it concerns **same sex couples having children** with the words: **'child', 'parent', 'marriage', 'couple', 'political'.** As we have seen before, it has been a difficult fight in order to obtain the legal right to adopt for same-sex couples in 2017.

-- In **pink**, it is concentrated around **politics** with words like **'vote', 'candidate', 'right'.** A right is never earned and it is important to stay vigilant as new movements or governments can be threatening to LGBTQ+ rights or even more largely, to any minority rights.
+- In **pink**, it is concentrated around **politics** with words like **'vote', 'candidate', 'right'.** A right is never earned and it is important to stay vigilant, as new movements or governments can be threatening to LGBTQ+ rights or even more largely, to any minority rights.
 The election of Trump in 2016 demonstrates this.
-Therefore, voting and electing tolerant candidates is crucial especially for this community.
+Therefore, voting and electing tolerant candidates is crucial, especially for this community.

 - The **brown** topic is about **love** with words like **'feel', 'love', 'people'.** It's all about love at the beginning!

-- The **yellow** topic has words like **'equality', 'community', 'history' or 'recognize'.** It demonstrates the willingness to **recognize and acknowledge the history of LGBTQ+ movement for liberation and equality.**
+- The **orange** topic has words like **'equality', 'community', 'history' or 'recognize'.** It demonstrates the willingness to **recognize and acknowledge the history of the LGBTQ+ movement for liberation and equality.**

-- The **green** one is focused on **family, religion and acceptance**, with words **'church', 'family', 'leave', 'home'**. **Coming out** can be a very complicated moment as some families don't accept it, often under cover of **religion** and LGBTQ+ people are sometimes forced to leave their homes.
+- The **green** one is focused on **family, religion and acceptance**, with words **'church', 'family', 'leave', 'home'**. **Coming out** can be a very complicated moment as some families don't accept it, often under cover of **religion**, and LGBTQ+ people are sometimes forced to leave their homes.
 It is a terrible but true statement that **640 thousands of LGBTQ+ youth are homeless.**

-Now let's look at the **evolution** of the topics **from 2015 to 2019**
+Now let's look at the **evolution** of the topics **from 2015 to 2019**.

 ![Alt text](topic_2015_2.png?raw=true "Title")

 The topic modelling from 2015 reveals that **marriage** is a topic that was very frequent.
 It was associated with **right, discrimination, equality.** Indeed, the **gay marriage was legalized in the 50 states on June 26, 2015 ruled by the Supreme Court.** The matter was the focus of speculation for months. **Barack Obama**, president at the time,  praised the Supreme Court's ruling.
-Before this decision, there occurred a very stormy debate, with multiple states banning it, but also several states that legalized it and then re-banned it few years later.
-Even Barack Obama did not have a very clear position on it and made several declaration in both directions.
+Before this decision, there occurred a very stormy debate, with multiple states banning it, but also several states that legalized it and then re-banned it a few years later.
+Even Barack Obama did not have a very clear position on it and made several declarations in both directions.

 Let's see how the topics evolved in 2019.